tabiya-tech/compass/backend/README.md

 - A recent version of [git](https://git-scm.com/) (e.g. ^2.37 )
 - [Python 3.8 or higher](https://www.python.org/downloads/)
 - [Poerty](https://python-poetry.org/)
+  > Note: to install Poetry run `apt-get install python3-poetry` (assuming: you have a debian-like os)
   > Note: When you install Poetry, you may encounter an `SSL: CERTIFICATE_VERIFY_FAILED`.
   See [here](https://github.com/python-poetry/install.python-poetry.org/issues/112#issuecomment-1555925766) on how to resolve the issue.